Online piano / keyboard lessons —

 - Left hand: bass + harmony foundations (without mud)

-- Independence: coordination between hands, balance, intent
+- Independence: coordination, balance, intent between hands

 Harmony you can use

-Keyboard is the best “map” for chord function.
+Keyboard is the best map for chord function.
 We use that map to make decisions in songs.

-- Chord function: tonic / predominant / dominant (and why it matters)
+- Chord function: tonic / predominant / dominant — and why it matters

-- Progressions: common moves, substitutions, and voice-leading
+- Progressions: common moves, substitutions, voice-leading

 - Form: verse vs chorus energy, density, and lift